Georges Al Rassi

 Georges Al Rassi (جورج الراسي; 29 January 1980 – 27 August 2022) was a Lebanese actor, singer, model, musician, and songwriter born into a distinctively artistic family.

 Biography

-His father, Khalil, played the oud, and his sisters including Nadine and Sandrine acted and sang.
-At 16 years old, Georges Al Rassi won his first contract: a six months agreement to perform at Options, the international nightclub, in Kaslik, Lebanon.
-On 27 August 2022, he died from a car accident at Masnaa Border Crossing along with a female companion, Zeina Al-Meraabi, while returning back to his country from Syria.
+His father, Khalil, played the oud, while his mother is Aramean from Marmarita, his sisters, Nadine and Sandrine, were both actors and singers.

+At 16 years old, Georges Al Rassi won his first contract: a six-month agreement to perform at Options, the international nightclub, in Kaslik, Lebanon.
+On 27 August 2022, he died in a car accident at Masnaa Border Crossing along with a female companion, Zeina Al-Meraabi, while returning to his country from Syria.

 He was married to Joelle Hatem with whom he had a son, Joe.